beginning of content

 What are the signs of a poor body image?

-Some signs of poor body image are:
+Some signs of poor body image include:

-You may also change some of your behaviours such as:
+You may also change some of your behaviours, such as:

-Poor body image can make you:
+Poor body image can:

 What factors affect body image?